benjaminjkern/side-projects/NeuralNets/README.md

 - NeuralNet, Game, and Population class were made more general and more usable for plugging in to other projects
   - Speaking of, Game got a big revamp that I might turn in to a separate project
     - It now has a full implementation of linear algebra operations that is friendly with native Java double arrays, which is cool and makes the implementation of the NeuralNet itself look sooooo clean and nice
-- Got rid of the Main class cuz it was annoying
+- Got rid of the Main class cuz it was annoying, it runs through AISimulation.java now

 ### Usage